Sam Potolicchio (President) – Georgetown University

 He has been a visiting professor at New York University and joined Senator Richard Lugar as tag team senior lecturers at UIndy's Semester in Washington.
 Potolicchio has delivered lectures in over 85 countries, from Oxford, LSE, Cambridge and Yale to Iraq's Komar University and Donetsk State University.
 As a middle-school basketball coach he led his Little Hoyas to 6 league titles and previously served as a 5th grade Latin teacher, public high school teacher of Law and History and secondary school admissions officer.

-Branden Thornhill-Miller – Oxford University
+Branden Thornhill-Miller (Vice President) – Oxford University

 PGLF Schools: Jordan, Macedonia, Russia